 Emotional Distress, Privacy, and Dignitary Torts

 From time to time, injuries can be emotional or mental.
-Under those circumstances, they are not immediately apparent.
+Under those circumstances, they are not immediately apparent like physical injuries.

-If another person has caused your emotional injury, you might be able to sue that person for the injury for which they are responsible.
+If another person has caused your emotional injury, you might be able to sue that person.
 You can also sue another person if they invade your privacy.
 Here, you would be suing for dignitary torts, or civil wrongs that harm someone's dignity.

-Continue reading for more information about the elements you'll need to prove in order to prevail in a lawsuit for invasion of privacy or intentional infliction of emotional distress.
+Continue reading for more information about the elements you'll need to prove in order to prevail in a lawsuit for:

 Invasion of Privacy

 Invasion of privacy is the intrusion into the personal life of another person without consent.
-However, invasion of privacy is not the cause of action or tort for which you would sue another person.
-The four most common types of causes of action related to invasion of privacy are:
+However, invasion of privacy is not the cause of action (claim) or tort (civil wrong) for which you would sue another person.
+The four most common types of claims related to invasion of privacy are:

-States vary on which causes of action they recognize under the theory of invasion of privacy.
+State personal injury laws vary on which causes of action they recognize under the theory of invasion of privacy.
 States also have their own elements for each cause of action.
-For these reasons, it's important to check your state's laws or consult with a local attorney before filing a lawsuit.
+You should check your state's laws or consult a local attorney before filing these kinds of personal injury lawsuits.

 We live in a society of people with different personalities and sensitivities.
 What's offensive to one person might not be offensive to someone else.
 It's also unreasonable for people to expect never to have to deal with a certain level of rude or offensive conduct.
-However, if someone's conduct is so terrible that it causes emotional trauma, it's possible to have a valid case against that person.
+If someone's conduct is so terrible that it causes emotional trauma to a reasonable person, it's possible to have a valid case against that person.

 Hiring a Lawyer